 During the month of September we will launch the French version of the Re.imagining Activism guide: Ré.imaginer l’Activisme – Un guide pratique pour la Grande Transition.
 We will also print a limited number of copies that you will soon be able to order online on our website.
 If you would like to receive a bigger number of copies (10 or more) for your organisation or network, we require an advance order via email by September 20th.
 A Spanish version of the guide is in the pipeline.

 Articles we found interesting:

 The future of NGOs like Oxfam

-Few authors write with such clarity and honest analysis about the reality of NGOs and philanthropy like Michael Edwards, the editor of openDemocracy Transformation.
-In his recent article on the Trans-formation blog he discusses the difficulty faced by Development NGOs to move their organisational strategy away from the aid industry and towards tackling the root causes of poverty:
+Few authors write with such clarity and honest analysis about the reality of NGOs and philanthropy like Michael Edwards, the editor of openDemocracy’s blog Transformation.
+In his recent article, he discusses the difficulty faced by Development NGOs to move their organisational strategy away from the aid industry and towards tackling the root causes of poverty:

 “Just like the United Nations, NGOs have become a comfortable part of the furniture of foreign aid that was first designed in the 1950s, so it’s not surprising that they now look a little dated.
 But you don’t get rid of that old armchair in the corner of the living room just because the upholstery is frayed around the edges.
 Eventually, however, you do have to let it go.”

 Greenpeace is changing